mgechev/angular-ivy-demo/README.md

 This repository demonstrates simplified API for using Angular enabled by ivy.

+**Disclaimer**: the APIs below are highly experimental and likely to change.
+The produced bundle by parcel is not tree-shaked, which means that it'll be significant bigger than what Angular CLI will produce once Ivy is officially released.

 ## Overview

 The entire application is within `index.html` and `index.ts`.
 The `index.ts` file contains two components and a pipe.
 There are two important points to notice: